Q & A

 Q: Are any of the Foundation’s works available for purchase or private acquisition?

 The Erik Brunetti Foundation for the Arts does not operate as a commercial gallery and does not maintain works for private sale.
-However, in alignment with nonprofit governance standards and curatorial best practices, select works may be formally deaccessioned from the Foundation’s holdings.
+However, in accordance with nonprofit governance standards and curatorial best practices, select works may be formally deaccessioned from the Foundation’s holdings.

 Copyright © 2025 Erik Brunetti Foundation for the Arts - All Rights Reserved.